Here’s How to Cancel a Free Trial Before You Get Charged

 Most companies aren’t going to send you a reminder that your free period is about to be over.
-(Though Mastercard requires some merchants to do so.)
 Mark your calendar, set an alert on your phone or do whatever you need to remember to cancel.

 Regularly review your monthly bank statements or credit card statements so you can catch any unexpected charges — like a subscription you forgot to cancel.

 Make sure you read over the cancellation policy when you sign up for a free trial.
 Some companies require you to submit cancellation requests a day or two before the start of the first billing period.
 Generally, when you log into your account, there’s an option to cancel under the section for billing or subscription management.
 There will probably be multiple prompts to convince you not to cancel, but don’t let them sway you.

 How to Cancel 14 Popular Free Trial Offers